greghulette/Wireless_Communication_Board-WCB/Readme.md

 ----
 <h2>Code Preferences/Changes Needed</h2>
 There are a few things that should be changed in the code when updating it.
 There is a section on the top of the sketch that has all those items.<br><br>NOTE: These items are populated in the default sketch so it will work if you don't change them, but you risk someone else sending your droid commands if another builder has this system.
-I highly recommend you changing these items. <br><br>
+I highly recommend you change these items. <br><br>

 <img src="./Images/Code_Preferences.png"><br>
 There are 6 things to change to the code before uploading to the WCB.   <br>

-1. Uncomment out the board that you using.
+1. Uncomment out the board that you are using.
 Only have 1 board uncommented at a time
 2. Serial Baud Rate of each of your serial ports.
 This is only valid if you did not change your baud rate from the command line.
-Once it is changed via the command (#Sxyyyy), the correct value is show on bootup and the value in this code is no longer accurate.
+Once it is changed via the command (#Sxyyyy), the correct value is shown on bootup and the value in this code is no longer accurate.
-    The value stored in the ESP32 will persist even after you upload the code again and changning this value will not affect the baud rate stored in the ESP32.
+    The value stored in the ESP32 will persist even after you upload the code again and changing this value will not affect the baud rate stored in the ESP32.

 ******** (MUST MATCH ON ALL BOARDS)*********
 1. Change the quantity of WCB's you are using in your setup
 2. Change the ESPNOW password.
-This should be unique to your droid and prevents others with the same system from sending your droid commmands if they didn't change their password.
+This should be unique to your droid and prevents others with the same system from sending your droid commands if they didn't change their password.
 3. Change the umac_oct2 and oct2_String variables.
-This represents the second octect of the MacAddress that the ESP-NOW protocol uses.
-By changin this, you ensure that your WCB's will not commincate with other WCBs since they will not know each others MAC address.
+This represents the second octet of the MacAddress that the ESP-NOW protocol uses.
+By changing this, you ensure that your WCB's will not communicate with other WCBs since they will not know each other's MAC address.
 4. Change the umac_oct3 and oct3_String variables.
-This represents the second octect of the MacAddress that the ESP-NOW protocol uses.
-By changin this, you ensure that your WCB's will not commincate with other WCBs since they will not know each others MAC address.
+This represents the second octet of the MacAddress that the ESP-NOW protocol uses.
+By changing this, you ensure that your WCB's will not communicate with other WCBs since they will not know each others MAC address.
-    Adding this octect to the uniqueness of the MAC address give more chances that there will not be another droid with your same mac address.
+    Adding this octet to the uniqueness of the MAC address give more chances that there will not be another droid with your same mac address.

-As the code specifies, Serial 3 Serial 5 should hae a baud rate lower than 57600.
+As the code specifies, Serial 3 Serial 5 should have a baud rate lower than 57600.
 These serial ports are using software serial and are more reliable at the slower speeds.
 I personally run he baudrate of 9600 on them whenever I use them.
 <br><br>
 <h2>Loading the sketches onto the WCB</h2>
-All the boards will come loaded with unique preferences as listed above to ensure you won't interfere with other users, but if you want to configure them for yourselves, plese follow these steps to create your own set of files for your board with your own saved preferences. <br><br> In the code folder, you will only see the WCB1 folder.
+All the boards will come loaded with unique preferences as listed above to ensure you won't interfere with other users, but if you want to configure them for yourselves, please follow these steps to create your own set of files for your board with your own saved preferences. <br><br> In the code folder, you will only see the WCB1 folder.
 This is the starting point for all the other boards.
 I could have put up 9 folders, but then you would have to change the preferences in all 9 files, and could create a problem if some items don't match exactly.
 This method should avoid that problem.

-1. Download the Repository to your computer by selecing the pulldown arrow in the green "Code" button on the top of this page, then select "Download Zip".
+1. Download the Repository to your computer by selecting the pulldown arrow in the green "Code" button on the top of this page, then select "Download Zip".
 2. Unzip the file
 3. Open Code Folder, then WCB1 Folder, then the WCB1.ino file.
-4. Edit the sketch preferences as mentioned above and save file.
+4. Edit the sketch preferences as mentioned above and save the file.
 5. Copy the WCB1 Folder and rename it to WCB2, or WCB3, ...
 6. Rename the WCB1.ino file in the newly copied folder to match the folder number.
 7. Open the WCBx.ino file.